What You Need to Know About Drugs

 Cigarettes, Alcohol, and Marijuana

 Cigarettes and alcohol are two other kinds of legal drugs.
-(In the United States, adults 18 and older can buy cigarettes and those 21 and older can buy alcohol.)
-But smoking and excessive drinking are not healthy for adults and are off limits for kids.
-Marijuana is generally an illegal drug, but some states allow doctors to prescribe it to people for certain illnesses, and some have passed laws making it legal to sell marijuana to adults for personal use.
+In the United States, adults 21 and older can buy cigarettes and alcohol.
+But smoking and excessive drinking are not healthy for adults, and they're off limits for kids.

 Why Are Illegal Drugs Dangerous?